What Riz Ahmed's Tiny Role In

-Even though we’re in a brand new dimension for season two of The OA, that doesn’t mean we aren’t going to stop in and see what’s happening back in the first dimension.
-We’re met with all the same faces we got to know during season one — from Steve to BBA — and yes, that means that Riz Ahmed’s FBI Psychologist Elias Rahim is back on The OA.
+Even though we’re in a brand new dimension for Season 2 of The OA, that doesn’t mean we aren’t going to stop in and see what’s happening back in the first dimension.
+We’re met with all the same faces we got to know during Season 1 — from Steve to BBA — and yes, that means that Riz Ahmed’s FBI Psychologist Elias Rahim is back on The OA.

 But, don’t get your hopes up to see Rahim throughout the entire season, as he only pops in for one short, but certainly memorable, meeting.
-During the first series, Rahim spent a lot of time talking to Prairie as her new therapist with the FBI, but in the end more questions were raised about him than his patient.
+During Season 1, Rahim spent a lot of time talking to Prairie as her new therapist with the FBI, but in the end more questions were raised about him that his patient.
 Thanks to some conveniently timed appearances, and books, many viewers began to wonder if Rahim was actually working against Prairie, in order to do… something.
-At one point during season one, French discovers a bunch of books with really similar plots to the same tale Prairie has just told them about growing up in Russia and being held captive by Hap.
+At one point during Season 1, French discovers a bunch of books with really similar plots to the same tale Prairie has just told them about growing up in Russia and being held captive by Hap.
 Even weirder, for some unknown reason, Rahim shows up at Prairie’s house, at night, at this exact same time, leading many to believe that he actually planted these books for the kids to find, and poke holes in Prairie’s story.

 Advertisement

-Rahim’s appearance in season two is also really convenient and suspicious, but, it doesn’t sound like he’s actively trying to hurt Prairie (or the OA).
+Rahim’s appearance in Season 2 is also really convenient and suspicious, but, it doesn’t sound like he’s actively trying to hurt Prairie (or the OA).
 Rather, he’s here to help her, because he knows she needs it.

-At the end of episode five, “Magic Mirror,” Ahmed makes his grand appearance as Rahim, and it lasts about five minutes, give or take.
+At the end of Episode 5, “Magic Mirror,” Ahmed makes his grand appearance as Rahim, and it lasts about five minutes, give or take.
 The kids are in trouble (because they’re literally on the run heading across the country to try and help OA, and also Jesse has just killed himself and the kids, along with BBA, fled the scene).
-French, realising they need help, calls Rahim who shows up at the motel they’re staying at.
+French, realizing they need help, calls Rahim who shows up at the motel they’re staying at.

 Rahim ends his visit with the reason he’s actually meeting with the kids right now.
 As he says, as creepy as possible, he’s not here to help them, he’s here to help “her,” because he knows “she’s going to need it.”
 He’s obviously referring to OA, there’s no doubt about that.
 But, uh, why?
 What do we still not know about Rahim and what he’s doing with the FBI?